briatte/congres-afsp/DATA.md

 > __Important notice:__ the following datasets contain personal data taken from the [AFSP](http://www.afsp.info/) website.
 The data have been compiled for research purposes only.
 According to [French law](https://www.cnil.fr/comprendre-vos-droits), you can ask the maintainer of the data for [access](https://www.cnil.fr/fr/le-droit-dacces), [rectification](https://www.cnil.fr/fr/le-droit-de-rectification) or even [suppression](https://www.cnil.fr/fr/le-droit-dopposition) of the data (although the latter requires 'legitimate' reasons to do so).
 To exercise any of those rights, please [email me](mailto:francois.briatte@sciencespo.fr).

-All files documented below are UTF8-encoded, with missing values coded as `NA`.
+All files documented below are UTF-8 encoded.
+All values are unquoted, and missing values are coded as `NA`.
+None of the files should contain any duplicated rows.

 ## [`edges.csv`][data-edges]